DeepuBhasin/Web-Developer-Notes/08 ReactJs/05-React-Redux-And-Middlwares/_Documentation.md

 * Each Slice reducer "owns" it state independently.

 **createSlice Arguments**
-  * name
-  * initialState
-  * reducer/extraReducer

-* name : is used in action type, and it must be unique, it represent a particular reducer in the state.
+1. name : is used in action type, and it must be unique, it represent a particular reducer in the state.
+2. initialState
-* reducer : it handle specific action type/ implement business logic.
+3. reducer/extraReducer : it handle specific action type/ implement business logic.

 ---